Medically reviewed: June 7, 2018

 Nettles are perennial plants native to Europe and found throughout the United States and parts of Canada.
 The plant has dark green serrated leaves that grow opposite one another along the stalk.
 The leaves contain bristles that transmit irritating chemicals upon contact.

-The primary use of nettles is in the management of symptoms due to benign prostatic hyperplasia (BPH).
+The primary use of nettles is in the management of symptoms due to benign prostatic hyperplasia (BPH), diabetes, and arthritis.
 However, limited clinical trials are available.
-Nettles are also used in arthritis and allergic rhinitis.
-A role in diabetes is being investigated in animals.

 What is the recommended dosage?